-Any state, territory, tribe, county, municipal governments, and eligible private non-profits who have requested PA for facilities damaged by a presidentially declared disaster may add mitigation to permanent repair and restoration projects.
+State, territory, tribe, county, municipal governments, and eligible private non-profits who have requested Public Assistance for facilities damaged by a Presidentially-declared disaster may add mitigation to permanent repair and restoration projects.

 How do I access PA Mitigation funds?